 With sadness but no ceremony, Japan marks disaster anniversary

+March 11, 2011, earthquake and tsunami triggered the worst nuclear accident since Chernobyl at Tokyo Electric Power Co's Fukushima Daiichi plant, 220 kilometers (130 miles) northeast of Tokyo.
 The natural disasters and meltdowns at the Fukushima plant forced hundreds of thousands of residents to flee their homes.

-Japan's Chief Cabinet Secretary Yoshihide Suga on Wednesday lauded the recovery efforts underway in Japan's northeast but acknowledged the challenges that remained in providing psychological care and other services to evacuees.
+Prime Minister Shinzo Abe and other government officials attended a small memorial ceremony and observed a moment of silence on Wednesday, sitting in chairs spaced a few feet apart.
+In his speech, Abe apologised for not holding an official memorial for the anniversary, saying it was a necessary step to contain the spread of the respiratory disease.

-Prime Minister Shinzo Abe will hold a small memorial ceremony in the afternoon and observe a moment of silence at the time the 2011 disaster struck.
-"I think there were other ways to handle (the memorial)," said Natsumi Hoshi, a 42-year old Tokyo resident, who was among a group of people gathered in a city park to lay flowers.
+Abe also lauded the reconstruction of Japan's disaster-struck region and said he hoped the Tokyo Olympics would be a chance for the country to showcase its recovery efforts.
+"I think there were other ways to handle (the memorial)," said Natsumi Hoshi, a 42-year old Tokyo resident, who was among a group of around a hundred people gathered in a city park to lay flowers.

 "I think people are still hurting," he said.
 Despite the many signs of recovery in Japan's northeast, some residents are still unable to live in the areas closest to the Fukushima plant.
 Radiation levels in such areas remain high despite repeated decontamination efforts.

 Japan has nearly 1,300 cases, including about 700 from the Diamond Princess cruise ship that was quarantined near Tokyo last month.
-The virus has infected more than 111,000 people and killed more than 4,000 globally.
+With every new spike in the figures, speculation has grown that the Tokyo 2020 Games, which are due to open on July 24, could be canceled, delayed, or held without spectators like many pre-Olympic qualifiers and other unrelated sports events in recent weeks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)